The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: The natural quotient

-The reader can verify that the transducers so constructed are bi-synchronizing and represent self-homeomorphisms for the spaces $\CCnr$.
+The reader can verify that the transducers so constructed are bi-synchronizing and represent self-homeomorphisms for the spaces $\CCnr$. \end{proof}

-\end{proof} While it is perhaps surprising that for $n>1$, the group $\Snr$ contains elements that are not bi-Lipschitz, one wonders how complicated the subgroup of $\Snr$ will be, which consists of the bi-Lipschitz homeomorphisms.
-It seems to be a very strong further condition on the maps, and we can hope that the automata involved will all be strongly restricted.
+As mentioned above, it is perhaps surprising that for $n>1$ and $1\leq r<n$, the group $\Bnr$ contains elements that are not bi-Lipschitz.
+As in fact the subgroup $\LBnr$ of bi-lipschitz homeomorphisms within $\Bnr$ is proper, one might now go to the other extreme, and wonder that perhaps $\LBnr$ would not have a complicated image in $\Onr$ (observing of course that $\Gnr\leq \LBnr$).
+However, while the bi-Lipschitz condition is a very strong further condition on the bi-synchronizing maps, in \cite{BleakCameronOlukoya} the authors are able to show that the group $\LBnr$ contains (most of) the complexity of the automorphism group of the (two-sided) full shift on $n$ letters.

-The example depicted in Figure \ref{fig-L2-Big} is of an element in $\mathcal{L}_2$ that is not in the subgroup $\mathcal{P}_2$, and which is of infinite order.
+The example depicted in Figure \ref{fig-L2-Big} is of an element in $\mathcal{L}_2$ that is not in the subgroup $\mathcal{H}_2$, and which is of infinite order.

-One way to verify that the transducer in Figure \ref{fig-L2-Big} is actually of infinite order is to find a witness point in $\{0,1\}^{\mathbb{Z}}$ that is on an infinite orbit under the action of this transducer.
-For this purpose, the point $\ldots111(001)^\omega$ serves nicely (say, the point with coordinate entries of value $1$ at all negative indices, and with its first entry of value $0$ occurring at index $0$), which the reader can verify by a simple induction tracing the orbit as given below.
+We observe that elements of $\On$ act on the quotient space $\Xn^{\Z}/\langle \sigma\rangle$, where $\sigma$ is the shift.
+(Note that a transducer representing an element of $\On$ has no well defined index to which it is writing; for instance, this is clear if it does not represent the core of a Lipschitz transformation.
+However, because of synchronisation, such a transducer will transform a bi-infinite string to another bi-infinite string; one always has sufficient history to know what to do with a new letter of input.
+Note that this operation takes any two shift-equivalent bi-infinite sequences to two bi-infinite sequences which are also shift equivalent if indices are assigned.)
+From this perspective, we can verify that the transducer in Figure \ref{fig-L2-Big} is actually of infinite order by finding an infinite orbit of the induced action on this quotient space.
+For this purpose, the equivalence class of the point $\ldots111(001)^\omega$ (take as representative the point defined using coordinate entries of value $1$ at all negative indices, and with its first entry of value $0$ occurring at index $0$), serves nicely.
+The reader can verify this by a simple induction tracing the orbit as given below.

-\centerline{${\ldots111\cdot(01)^{k+3}\cdot(001)^\omega}$} It is not hard, following the method of the construction following the example in Figure \ref{fig-Shayo-more}, to increase the alphabet size to $n$ for any given integer $n>2$.
+\centerline{${\ldots111\cdot(01)^{k+3}\cdot(001)^\omega}$} It is not hard, using the method of the construction following the example in Figure \ref{fig-Shayo-more}, to increase the alphabet size to $n$ for any given integer $n>2$.

 We give two further example transducers, exploring the boundary cases when $n$ is small.